eduvpn/documentation/ROADMAP.md

   actual user
 - Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_token expires
+- use Ed25519 client/server certificates instead of RSA
+- require TLS >= 1.3

 ### MAY